 The purpose of Part B is to identify general design principles for new buildings within the land zoned B3 Commercial Core in the vicinity of Brewster Street within the Lismore Health Precinct.
-This is the area generally bounded by Brewster Street, Orion Street and Uralba Street and in the B3 zone.
+This is the area generally bounded by Brewster Street, Orion Street and Uralba Street and in the B3 zone, see map 2.